Yuleilu/fa22-cse110-lab4/expose/javascript/part2.md

 # 15.
 Explain the difference between the == and === operators.
 The == operator is a loose equality operator that coerces the operands to a common type and compares them.
-The strict equality operator === compares the operands without coercion.  ===
+The strict equality operator === compares the operands without coercion.

+# 17.
+[2,4,6].
+When looping the array, each element in the array is passed to callback function(doSomething).
+And doSomething return each element by mutiplying 2.

+# 19.
+1
+4
+3
+2